joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 <!--
 ## The original speedometer
 The spin bike came with a very basic speedometer attached, and I took a look at it to check I was benchmarking correctly.
 I found that when I sent pulses to the sensor with the Arduino I could manipulate the speedometer fairly easily.
 For every pulse in a second, the speedometer would register 10.5 on the speed measurement.
-I went on to use the speed calculation information when I wanted to display kilometers per hour and total kilometers.
+I went on to use the speed calculation information when I wanted to display kilometres per hour and total kilometres.

 ![kk](/assets/images/speedooriginalmonitor.png)

 -->

 # Version 3
-* I wrote a diagnosing program for the sensor that gave me information on things like 'If I clock this as high as possible, how many times does the sensor read the same segment when I pedal as fast as I can" (16 - which means that I could certainly have a lot more segments), and "how should I change the threshold on the sensor to make sure there aren't false readings". (don't bother).
+* I wrote a diagnostic program for the sensor that gave me information on things like 'If I clock this as high as possible, how many times does the sensor read the same segment when I pedal as fast as I can" (16 - which means that I could certainly have a lot more segments), and "how should I change the threshold on the sensor to make sure there aren't false readings". (don't bother).
 * I also fine-tuned things like the gear ratio.
 * Most importantly I switched the Arduino Uno for a Leonardo.
 The Leonardo can emulate a keyboard and so it was suddenly super easy to use this as a game controller.
 But all of that belongs on a different post.
 * I put the code under version control.